Ada-Developers-Academy/daily-curriculum/topic_resources/rails/controllers.md

     end

-The `signed_in?` method would now be available to all of our controllers, in our `OrdersController` we could do something like:
+The `require_login` method would now be available to all of our controllers, in our `OrdersController` we could do something like:

     class OrdersController < ApplicationController